 Culture and engagement are one of the main topics in today’s vibrant discussion about the future of work.
 According to a recent report (2015) conducted by Linkedin, 36% of people who switched jobs left their previous employer because they were unsatisfied with the work environment/culture.
 Employee engagement matters because it’s directly linked to critical business metrics: productivity, revenue growth, and retention.
-The latest Gallup poll reports 68% of US workers to be disengaged in their work in 2015.
+A Gallup poll reports 68% of US workers to be disengaged in their work.
 Yet, only 12% of companies surveyed by Deloitte in 2016 believe that they understand their culture, and 46% report that they are prepared to tackle the engagement challenge.

 With statistics like these, it’s vital for every organization to be equipped with a solid tool to measure employee engagement and be able to take actions to influence its levels because engaged employees proactively add value to the company while being aligned with its mission.